Dmanoj-21/web_scraping/README.md

 # web_scraping
-Scraped wikipedia to get the details of movies produced by Disney
+Scraped wikipedia using beautifulsoup to get the details of movies produced by Disney